 - Honesty – Telling the truth and doing what’s right.
 Give positive feedback for telling the truth – it will encourage your child to continue being honest and make it clear that it’s always safe to tell you the truth.

 - Creativity – Imagining new ideas and possibilities.
-Find time for free play – whether she’s telling stories, building structures, interacting with music or creating art, play-based learning will help nurture your child’s creativity.
+Find time for free play – whether they’re telling stories, building structures, interacting with music or creating art, play-based learning will help nurture your child’s creativity.

 - Generosity – Giving without expecting anything in return.
 Remind your child why helping others matters – for example, “The dog looks hungry.
 I bet he’d really appreciate it if you gave him his food and water!”